Indoor air quality: Secondhand tobacco smoke

-Secondhand smoke is tobacco smoke which affects people other than the 'active' smoker.
-Second-hand tobacco smoke includes both a gaseous and a particulate phase, with particular hazards arising from levels of carbon monoxide (as indicated below) and very small particulates (fine particular matter at especially PM2.5 size, and PM10) which get into the bronchioles and alveoles in the lung.
-The only certain method to improve indoor air quality as regards secondhand smoke is to eliminate smoking indoors.
-Indoor e-cigarette use also increases home particulate matter concentrations.
+Secondhand smoke contains more than 7000 chemicals, of which hundreds are harmful to health.
+Secondhand tobacco smoke includes both a gaseous and a particulate materials which, with particular hazards arising from levels of carbon monoxide and very small particulates (fine particulate matter, especially PM2.5 and PM10) which get into the bronchioles and alveoles in the lung.
+Inhaling secondhand smoke on multiple occasions can cause asthma, pneumonia, lung cancer, and sudden infant death syndrome, among other conditions.